merely-useful/r-rse/appendices/for-instructors.md

 book revolves around three key concepts:

 1. *Participatory live-coding* lessons, where participants join with instructors to write and troubleshoot code step-by-step.
-We believe that this method encourages participants to actively engage with the material, to build muscle memory through typing, and to learn how to handle mistakes, rather than passively observing content.
+This method encourages participants to actively engage with the material, to build muscle memory through typing, and to learn how to handle mistakes, rather than passively observing content.
  [@Brow2018; @Wils2018]